LTLA/BiocWorkflow2015/bioC/chipseqDB.md

 *[Rsubread](http://bioconductor.org/packages/release/bioc/html/Rsubread.html)*
 is not supported for Windows.
 However, downstream analyses of the BAM files can be performed using any platform on which *R* can be installed.
+The entire workflow takes 3-4 hours to run and requires 10 GB of RAM.

 Author contributions
 ====================